SourceFinder Frequently Asked Questions

 - Can I renew my item?

-- Why are there restrictions on requested Interlibrary Loan items?
+- Are there any restrictions on Interlibrary Loan or other SourceFinder services?

 - Where do I return the material?